Karen Susman: Tennis career

 Aged 17, Hantze reached the Quarter Finals of the women's singles at the United States Championships in 1959.
-She made her debut at Wimbledon in the summer of 1960, reaching the Quarter Finals of the women's singles, but going on to win the Junior Girl's singles championship.
+She made her debut at Wimbledon in the summer of 1960, reaching the Quarter Finals of the women's singles, but going on to win the Junior Girls' singles championship.

 After reaching the singles Quarter Finals again in 1961, Hantze and Billie Jean Moffitt, as an unseeded team, won the 1961 women's doubles title at Wimbledon, defeating the third-seeded team of Jan Lehane and Margaret Smith in the final in straight sets.
 Their combined ages made them the youngest team to win the title at the time.

 Returning as Mrs. Susman in 1962 and seeded eighth in the singles, Susman won the women's singles in 1962 without losing a set.
 She became the first player in Wimbledon history to win both the junior and adult singles' events.
 Susman and Moffitt successfully defended their doubles title in 1962, defeating the South African team of Renée Schuurman and Sandra Reynolds in a three-set final.

-Due to her pregnancy, Susman did not play at Wimbledon in 1963, but she returned in 1964 and unseeded, lost in the last 32 to the top seeded Margaret Smith, 11-9 6-0.
+Due to her pregnancy, Susman did not play at Wimbledon in 1963, but she returned in 1964 and unseeded, lost in the last 32 to the top seeded Margaret Smith, 11-9 6–0.
 Susman and Moffitt reached the 1964 women's doubles final at Wimbledon, losing to the top-seeded team of Smith and Lesley Turner.
 For Wimbledon's centenary celebration in 1977, Susman and (Moffitt) King teamed for the last time.
 As the eighth-seeded team, they were upset in the second round by the team of Mary Carillo and Trish Bostrom.